Guilherme-Barata/Wordle-JavaFX/README.md

   </p>
 </div>

-Wordle-JavaFX is a game developed as the final project of the course Human Computer Interaction
+Wordle-JavaFX is a game developed as the final project of the Human Computer Interaction lecture.